When deciding between Key West vs Miami for a vacation, it can be a tough call.

 Another must-see attraction is Mallory Square’s nightly Sunset Celebration.
 Get there early, as this is a popular time to be here, and it gets crowded.

-One of the best things you can do from Key West is to visit the island of the Bahia Honda State Park or Dry Tortugas National Park.
+One of the best things you can do in Key West is visit the island of Bahia Honda State Park or Dry Tortugas National Park.

 One particular location in Key West that draws visitors is the southernmost point of the United States, the red buoy.
 You clearly have to have your photo taken beside the US Mile Marker Zero.